How advice can boost your financial wellbeing

 4. Flexibility to make choices

 The final element of financial wellbeing is having the freedom to make choices to enjoy life to the full.
-A financial adviser can build a picture of your life and give a projection of how long your money could last.
+A wealth manager can build a picture of your life and give a projection of how long your money could last.
 They can help you ‘rehearse your future’ by exploring and stress testing the impact of the choices you make today.
 Whether it’s working less to spend more time with family, retiring early or selling a business, understanding the impact of your decisions helps to provide clarity and confidence about your finances, both today and well into the future.

 Next steps